(561) 270-0913

 Tylenol and Acetaminophen Lawsuit

 Many lawsuits have been filed against major retailers, Johnson & Johnson, and generic acetaminophen makers for their role in not warning the public of the negative health effects of the drugs.
-With this large amount of lawsuits, there has been a recent motion for the cases to be consolidated into multidistrict litigation (MDL) Tylenol autism class action lawsuit.
+With this large amount of lawsuits, there has been a recent motion for the cases to be consolidated into multi-district litigation (MDL) Tylenol autism class action lawsuit.

 This MDL aims to consolidate all cases before a single judge to promote consistency in discovery, streamline litigation, and increase the odds of a global settlement.
 The plaintiffs want to consolidate into an MDL that would be placed in the Northern District of California or the Eastern District of New York.

 However, the defendants have filed motions to combat this consolidation attempt because the plaintiffs have only filed complaints against retailers and not the manufacturers of acetaminophen, whom they view to be the real parties that need to be held accountable.
-They also contend that there are not enough Tylenol autism lawsuits for consolidation to be necessary, and, if an MDL occurs, the District of New Jersey would be the most suitable venue.

 More Tylenol autism lawsuits are being filed across multiple districts, with defendants including Walgreens, CVS, and Walmart.
 The case could escalate to one of the largest mass torts in United States history as parents look to recover compensation for failure to warn of Tylenol’s negative effects leading to autism and other neurodevelopmental disorders.